wavefrontHQ/docs/pages/doc/integrations_aws_overview.md

 1. Click **Register**.

-The integration is added to the Amazon Web Services Integrations list.
+The integration is added to the Amazon Web Services Integrations list and you can see it on the **Overview** tab.
 If you want to configure allow lists and service refresh rate for the CloudWatch integration, follow the instructions in [Configuring CloudWatch Data Ingestion](integrations_aws_metrics.html#configuring-cloudwatch-data-ingestion).

 ### Register Additional Amazon Web Services